rmholmes/rmholmes.github.io/_pages/about.md

 at the [University of Sydney](http://www.sydney.edu.au/) as an Australian Research Council (ARC) Discovery Early Career Researcher Award (DECRA) Fellow.
-In 2023 I joined the [Bureau of Meteorology](http://www.bom.gov.au/) as a Climate Scientist in the Seasonal and Marine Applications Team.
+In 2023 I joined the [Bureau of Meteorology](http://www.bom.gov.au/) as a Climate Scientist working in research.

 ## Research Interests